whistlegraph/aesthetic-computer/README.txt

   - [x] Set up a mail service provider. @jeffrey

 *** Uploaded Paintings ***
+  - [🟢] Modify `download` to accept a painting and offer special link.
-  - [] After `ul` send a message back to the user of what the code was or how to access their material... maybe via the `download` piece?
+  - [x] After `ul` send a message back to the user of what the code was or how to access their material... maybe via the `download` piece?
   - [x] Also add a `ul` progress bar.